Open Table of Contents

 Google Earth folders structure

-2. Google Earth does not allow identifying on the map Polyline and Polygon features.
-The export functions of ET GeoWizards allow creating Info Points for each Polyline and Polygon features.
-These Info Points are created as follows:
+2. The export functions of ET GeoWizards allow creating Labels for each Polyline and Polygon features.
+The Labels are created as follows:

 3. Point Symbols.
-ET GeoWizards uses a set of the standard Google Earth marker symbols to display point features.
+ET GeoWizards uses a set of the standard Google Earth marker symbols to display point features and Labels for polyline and polygon features.
 The user can select the marker to be used for each feature class.
 The symbols that can be used are:

 The size and the color of the symbols are taken from: